John Pilger: BBC

 Pilger wrote in December 2002, of British broadcasting's requirement for "impartiality," as being "a euphemism for the consensual view of established authority".
 He wrote that "BBC television news faithfully echoed word for word" government "propaganda designed to soften up the public for Blair's attack on Iraq".
 In his documentary The War You Don't See (2010), Pilger returned to this theme and accused the BBC of failing to cover the viewpoint of the victims, civilians caught up in the wars in Afghanistan and Iraq.
 He additionally pointed to the 48 documentaries on Ireland made for the BBC and ITV between 1959 and the late-1980s which were delayed or altered before transmission, or totally suppressed.

 Personal life

 Pilger was married to journalist Scarth Flett, granddaughter of the physician and geologist Sir John Smith Flett.
 Their son Sam was born in 1973 and is a sports writer.
 Pilger also had a daughter, Zoe Pilger (who is an author and art critic), born 1984, with journalist Yvonne Roberts.

 Outside of news and current affairs, Pilger enjoyed cooking, surfing, TV and sport.
-His favourite book is Joseph Heller's Catch-22 and his favourite song: Blue Moon Of Kentucky by Elvis Presley Having appeared on Desert Island Discs on 18 Feb 1990, he revealed that his luxury item was a typewriter.
+He appeared on BBC Radio 4's Desert Island Discs in 1990, where he named Joseph Heller's Catch-22 as his favourite book and "Blue Moon of Kentucky" by Elvis Presley as his favourite song, and chose a typewriter as his luxury item.